Home

 This distinction matters because many DeFi news stories are not only about token prices.
 They often involve protocol governance, liquidity, smart contract risk, stablecoins, lending markets, decentralized exchanges and regulation.

 While DeFi offers greater transparency, control and decentralization, CeFi often provides a more user-friendly experience, customer support and regulatory compliance.
+In 2026, however, the line between DeFi and CeFi is becoming more strategic: centralized exchanges still provide liquidity and onboarding, while DeFi protocols increasingly provide the on-chain infrastructure for trading, lending and settlement.

 Why is DeFi growing?